Jeff Gutt: Season 2

 In 2012, Gutt auditioned for the second season of the American singing competition series The X Factor.
 In an episode broadcast on September 20, 2012, Gutt sang "Hallelujah", a cover of Leonard Cohen, getting unanimous four "yes"es from the judges Simon Cowell, Britney Spears, Demi Lovato and L.A.
 Reid.
-However, he could not make it past the "bootcamp" stage and was eliminated before the live shows.
+However, he could not make it past the "boot camp" stage and was eliminated before the live shows.
 Several weeks later, Cowell stated to Access Hollywood that one regret he had was sending Gutt home early.

 On March 29, 2013, Gutt released a music video for his debut solo single "Hallelujah" through vimeo.
 Gutt's bandmates from BWNN are also shown in the video.
 On April 28, 2013, the single was released on iTunes.